-Scammers may impersonate financial services firms, such as banks, debt collectors, or mortgage servicers.
+Scammers may impersonate financial services firms, such as banks, debt collectors, or mortgage services.
 For instance, scammers may pretend to be debt collectors and attempt to trick their targets into paying debts that do not exist.
 They may harass or threaten their intended victims with penalties or jail time if they refuse to pay.
 Mortgage relief scams involve promises related to refinancing and lies about the terms of a loan.
-According to the FTC, in 2023, there were over 124,400 reported cases of debt collection fraud and nearly 26,200 reported cases of mortgage fraud.
-In 2022, fake bank fraud warnings were the most reported text message scam, with a median reported loss of \$3,000.
+According to the FTC, in 2024 there were over 218,700 reported cases of debt collection fraud and over 34,100 reported cases of mortgage fraud.